synergylabs/BuildingDepot/buildingdepot/Documentation/source/index.rst

 A DataService may belong to any single administrative group that requires sole control over who can access the underlying sensor data points.
 Different buildings on a campus might desire their own DataService.

+In this new release of Building Depot, we have also provided support for utilzing the BRICK uniform metadata specifically, and all graphical metadata schemas generally.

 CentralService
 **************